Wilma Cannon Fairbank: Early life and education

 Wilma Cannon was born in Cambridge, Massachusetts, the eldest child of Walter Bradford Cannon and Cornelia James Cannon.
 Both of her parents were notable.
 Her father was a professor of physiology at Harvard Medical School, who saw medicine as a profession of social service, and her mother a Radcliffe graduate, feminist activist, writer, and novelist who travelled the country to support progressive causes, especially women's rights.
 Her sister Marian Cannon Schlesinger became an artist and writer, and married historian Arthur M. Schlesinger Jr. Their brother Bradford Cannon was a reconstructive surgeon who specialized in treating burns.

 Her parents, together with her mother's sisters, Bernice Cannon, and Ida Maud Cannon, maintained the family house at 2 Divinity Avenue (later the site of the Harvard-Yenching Library), which became a center for progressive intellectual and social activism.
 Ida was Chief of Social Service at Massachusetts General Hospital and a community activist. in 1929–1930, Her mother, Cornelia, took the family on a three-month tour of Europe.

-After gradutating from Cambridge Latin School, Cannon entered Radcliffe College, graduating in 1931 (she did some graduate work there from 1937 to 1939).
+After graduating from Cambridge Latin School, Cannon entered Radcliffe College, graduating in 1931 (she did some graduate work there from 1937 to 1939).
 She was already a serious painter when she entered, and began a major in fine arts.
 During her second year she took a course on Chinese art offered by the French sinologist Paul Pelliot and in her senior year a course on the arts of China and Japan given by Langdon Warner.
 She was intrigued when Warner showed the rubbings taken from portrait stones in the Wu Family Temple of the Eastern Han Dynasty in Jiaxiang, Shandong.
 Only later, however, did she read Mission Archéologique dans la Chine Septentrionale (Paris, 1913) by Édouard Chavannes, which presented the existing scholarship on the temples and which she referred to as the "bible of Chinese art".
 She recalled that "Pelliot's bookish erudition and Warner's artistic sensibility together kindled my own enthusiastic interest in Chinese art."

 On Valentine's Day, 1929 she met John Fairbank, then a senior at Harvard College, who would become a prominent historian of China.
-After his graduation, John went to begin his professional study of China in England on a Rhodes Scholarship, but since the scholarship did not allow recipients to be married, the couple carried on a long-distance courtship.
-After graduating from Radcliffe with a bachelor's degree in Fine Arts in 1931, she went to Mexico, where she worked with the avant-garde painter Diego Rivera, whose bold forms and use of color she adapted to great effect in her own paintings.
+After his graduation, John went to begin his professional study of China in England at University of Oxford on a Rhodes Scholarship.
+Since the scholarship did not allow recipients to be married, the couple carried on a long-distance courtship.
+After graduating from Radcliffe with a bachelor's degree in Fine Arts in 1931, Wilma went to Mexico, where she studied and worked with the avant-garde painter Diego Rivera, whose bold forms and use of color greatly affected her own painting.